REST API

 documentIdin the URL (not the numericid) - Only send the fields you want to change -- other fields are preserved

-- Updating a published entry creates a draft with the changes
+- Updating a published entry creates a draft version with the changes

 Deleting entries